Gkuran/Terra/README.md

 This repository contains the frontend application for BGSR.

-It represents the map experience, interaction model, connector-facing workflows, and scientific inspection interface of the product.
+It represents the map experience, interaction model, connector-facing workflows, and scientific inspection interface of the platform.

 ## Media Placeholder